vbarbarosh/type-helpers/NOTES.md

 }
 ```

-## should throw human-readable error, when no type was found
+## should throw a human-readable error when no type was found

 ```js
 const s = make(input, 'strx');